 I was age 38 when diagnosed and did not think about breast cancer much.
 I did find a lump earlier at age 35, but it was a cyst.

 In June 1989 I found a dark discoloration under my armpit and right breast.
 I thought it was a rash from deodorant, but it didn’t itch or hurt.
 I ignored it until in October/November I felt pain as my arm moved along my breast during moving, sleeping, walking, etc. In late November, while laying in bed I could no longer ignore the hot, painful lump I found.
 In January, I finally sought a mammogram and then the doctor did a breast biopsy.
 He was unable to aspire any fluid from the lump, meaning it was a solid mass.
 From the doctor’s comments, I knew it was not good news.
 He ordered an excisional biopsy which confirmed breast cancer.
-I had lumpectomy surgery, chemotherapy and radiation therapy.
-I lost all of my hair, but by October it was growing back and I loved the short hair styles I sported.
+I had lumpectomy surgery, chemotherapy, and radiation therapy.
+I lost all of my hair, but by October it was growing back and I loved the short hairstyles I sported.
 Breast cancer changed my life in many ways, good, bad and otherwise.
 Thankfully, I’m still here 26 years later.

-What advice would you give to any young African American girl/boy in terms of living a better healthier life?
+What advice would you give to any young African American girl/boy in terms of living a better, healthier life?

 Children can be taught healthy practices with eating good and nutritious foods, exercising, playing, sleeping, caring about others and themselves.
 Ask your parents, teachers, friends what does it mean to live a better healthier life, read books about health, learn about different diseases (My Mommy Has Cancer is one).
 Check out programs such as First Lady Michelle Obama’s “Let’s Move” that incorporates fun with learning about healthy foods and movement so they can learn what healthy is and what they can do to achieve a better, healthier life.

-Also what do you feel needs to happen to within the African American community to reduce the breast cancer?
+What do you feel needs to happen to within the African American community to reduce the breast cancer?

-Breast cancer awareness, detection, treatment and understanding is crucial to reduce the breast cancer incidences and high mortality rates that African Americans experience.
+Breast cancer awareness, detection, treatment, and understanding is crucial to reduce the breast cancer incidences and high mortality rates that African Americans experience.
 We have so much more access to information, detection services, and medical treatments to help us have better outcomes and live longer lives after a cancer diagnosis.